wforest/sd-ecs/readme.txt

 3. If you don't already have The Events Calendar (the calendar you add your events to) you will be prompted to install it

 You can then add the `[sdecs-list-events]` shortcode to the page or post you want to list events on.
-[Full list of options available in the documentation](https://eventcalendarnewsletter.com/events-calendar-shortcode-pro-options/?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-install-docs&utm_content=description).

 == Frequently Asked Questions ==